-Mickey Shannon is a landscape, travel and night photographer based out of Wichita, Kansas.
-His passion for landscape photography developed out of a passion for nature and travel during many trips to the Colorado Rockies at a younger age.
-As he is entirely self-taught, Mickey’s style is distinct.
+Mickey Shannon is a photographer, videographer, photo educator and marketing guru based on the prairies of Kansas.
+His passion for landscape photography developed out of a love for nature and travel during many trips to the Colorado Rockies at a younger age.

 First, all of my photography can be purchased right here on my website.
 It's pretty simple.
 Just select the photo gallery you're interested in.
 Click the photo you're interested in, choose the size and options you're interested in.
 When you're done adding what you want to the cart, visit the cart page.

 If you'd like to see physical examples of my work, I have it on display at a few locations.
 Those locations are listed below: